 The Career Center administers electronic mailing lists for information about summer jobs, internships, on-campus employment, temporary positions, long-term employment, and on-campus recruiting by various employers.
-To subscribe to the mailing list for mathematics and related disciplines, send mail to listproc@informer.duke.edu; leave the subject line blank, and on the message line type subscribe math followed by your name.
-The Career Center maintains an extensive website at http://cdc.stuaff.duke.edu.
+To subscribe to the mailing list for mathematics and related disciplines, go to the Career Center's extensive website at http://career.studentaffairs.duke.edu.